FGMEMBERS/bluebird/readme.txt

 If you are running FlightGear OSG version:
 --aircraft=bluebird-osg
-which only works with FG cvs built with Openscenegraph, and osgview option.
+which only works with FG version 1.9 or cvs built with Openscenegraph, and osgview option.

 After the simulator starts up, you are powered up and ready to throttle up.
 Press [?] for help with keyboard shortcuts.

+If you want the multiplayer model for OSG, unzip the bluebird-ai.zip file into your $FGBASE/data directory.
+It will extract into the AI/Aircraft directory.

 -------------------------------------------------
 2008 by Stewart Andreason for FlightGear